Dear New International Exchange Student (J-1 visa holding students) for Fall 2022,

 Registering for Classes

-This information is for: Spring 2022
+This information is for: Fall 2022

 - Important!
 As an exchange student, you can attend a combination of online courses, in-person courses, and hybrid courses.
 However, you cannot attend all your courses fully online.
 You must enroll in at least 12 units as undergraduate or 8 units as graduate student.
 Also, please visit Matadors Forward to find more information.